21A91A6128/Botnet-Attacks-Detection/README.md

      - Guiding users through the application’s features.
      - Providing detailed information about the algorithms and models used in detection.
      - Assisting with dataset uploads, model training, and prediction steps.

+### 5. **Dynamic Model Evaluation**
+   - After training a model, the system dynamically evaluates its performance and provides feedback.
+   - The system presents key performance metrics and suggests which model is best suited for the user’s dataset.

 ---